jialuncao/jialuncao.github.io/_pages/about.md

 Her research interests lie in the intersection of <strong>Software Engineering (SE) and Large Language Models (LLMs)</strong>, with an emphasis on LLM4SE, and LLM Evaluation.
 She has published more than 20 papers at the top conferences and journals, including ICSE, FSE, ASE, TOSEM, CAV, Usenix Security, AAAI, etc. She serves as a program committee member in top conferences such as ICSE, FSE, and ASE, SANER, Internetware, APSEC, etc; and is a reviewer for top journals including TOSEM, TSE, EmSE, etc.

 # 🔥 News
-- *2025.03.31*: &nbsp;🎉🎉 Our paper "[CodeCleaner: Elevating Standards with A Robust Data Contamination Mitigation Toolkit](https://arxiv.org/abs/2411.10842)" has been accepted by **Internetware** 2025.
+- *2025.05.15*: &nbsp;🎉🎉 Two papers 📑 "[From Informal to Formal](https://arxiv.org/abs/2501.16207)" and 📑 "[CruxEval-X](https://arxiv.org/pdf/2408.13001)" have been accepted by **ACL 2025 to the main** conference!
 Congrats!
+- *2025.05.01*: &nbsp;🎉🎉 Our paper 📑 "[Enhancing Differential Testing With LLMs For Testing Deep Learning Libraries](https://arxiv.org/abs/2406.07944)" has been accepted by **TOSEM**.
+Congrats to Ziniu!
+- *2025.03.31*: &nbsp;🎉🎉 Our paper 📑 "[CodeCleaner: Elevating Standards with A Robust Data Contamination Mitigation Toolkit](https://arxiv.org/abs/2411.10842)" has been accepted by **Internetware** 2025.
+Congrats!
 - *2025.03.08*: Our 🤗<a href='https://huggingface.co/fm-universe'>Huggingface repo</a> reached 1.6k+ downloads.
 Contributions are welcomed 👉 <a href='https://huggingface.co/fm-universe'>[Link]</a> The Chinese <a href='https://mp.weixin.qq.com/s/oyhICTRo2fJL5MZkDrutXg'>article</a> has reached 37k+ reads👀 and 2k+ forwards↗️.
 Full paper 👉 <a href='https://arxiv.org/abs/2501.16207'>[Paper]</a>
 - *2025.02.12*: &nbsp;🎉🎉 Our paper 📑 "SemBIC: Semantic-aware Identification of Bug-inducing Commits" has been accepted to **FSE 2025**.
 Congrats to Xiao!
-- *2025.02.07*: &nbsp;🎉🎉 Honored to appear in CSE Department News page, titled "Dr. Jialun Cao Receives ACM SIGSOFT Outstanding Dissertation Award" at 🔗[[News]](https://cse.hkust.edu.hk/News/SIGSOFT2025/)
 - *2025.02.02*: &nbsp;🎉🎉 Our paper 📑 "A study on Prompt Design, Advantages and Limitations of ChatGPT for Deep Learning Program Repair" has been accepted to **JASE 2025**.
 Finally!
 - *2025.01.23*: &nbsp;🎉🎉 I am honored to receive the prestigious 🏆<a href='https://www2.sigsoft.org/awards/dissertation/'><strong style="color:#D20F39">ACM SIGSOFT 2025 Outstanding Dissertation Award</strong></a>!
-Only 1 or 2 award receivers worldwide per year 🎉
+Only 1 or 2 award receivers worldwide per year 🎉 🔗[[News]](https://cse.hkust.edu.hk/News/SIGSOFT2025/)
 - *2024.12.10*: &nbsp;🎉🎉 Our paper 📑 "<a href='https://arxiv.org/pdf/2408.13204'>DomainEval: An Auto-Constructed Benchmark for Multi-Domain Code Generation</a>" has been accepted to **AAAI 2025**.
 Congrats to Qiming!
-- *2024.12.10*: &nbsp;🎉🎉 Our paper 📑 "<a href='https://arxiv.org/abs/2412.18216'>ICM-Assistant: Instruction-tuning Multimodal Large Language Models for Rule-based Explainable Image Content Moderation</a>" has been accepted to **AAAI 2025**.
-Congrats to Mengyang!

 # 🌍 Visiting & Program Experience